Skip to content

 68. Biodiversity policy?

-The company has an environmental and biodiversity policy which contains a commitment to protecting biodiversity beyond HCV/HCS/set-asides. it doe snot report a time-bound measurable target.
+The company has an environmental and biodiversity policy that includes a commitment to protecting biodiversity beyond HCV/HCS/set-aside areas, with a target to restore 120 ha of HCV area by 2045.

 • Y